rtanglao/rtDOTcom/_posts/2018-08-16-p1-instamic-all-ios-workflow.md

 ---
 layout: post
-title: "instaMic: does an all iOS workflow exist (instead of using a OS X or Windows machine)?"
+title: "Instamic: does an all iOS workflow exist (instead of using a OS X or Windows machine)?"
+---
 ## Pontifications

 * Yesterday's [convoluted workflow post to make a podcast using Instamic and a laptop](http://rolandtanglao.com/2018/08/15/p1-instamic-wave-instamic-microblog/) was because I couldn't see a way to read the WAV files stored on a USB drive like Instamic from iOS (even though there is an Instamic remote control iOS app) so I had to resort to using a laptop (OS X or Windows or Linux it doesn't matter because you need to read the files).